EMZdot/Emma-Hero-s-Scarf/README.md

 [<img src="https://github.com/EMZdot/Emma-Hero-s-Scarf/blob/master/README-images/Screenshot_2020-03-09_at_13.00.19.png" width="100%">](#)
 [<img src="https://github.com/EMZdot/Emma-Hero-s-Scarf/blob/master/README-images/Screenshot_2020-03-09_at_13.01.49.png" width="100%">](#)

-> Touched with a hammer or a tunin fork, I cook every chant in my pot.
-It's the real thing.

 > Many versions, are different perspectives, of one movable event.
+> Every lie creates a parallel world, the world in which is true.

 > *Multiplications of an Icon, far from diluting its cultic power, rather increases its fame and each image - however imperfect -conventionally partakes of some portion of the properties of the pre-cursor.*

-> Every lie creates a parallel world, the world in which is true.

 **How can I see these Icons and what could they turn into?**
 <br>List of keywords for potential approaches for Transcoding (interpretative and representative):<br><br>